kubernetes/kubernetes/docs/devel/api_changes.md

 have added code, you have to add a test: `pkg/api/<version>/defaults_test.go`.

-Do use pointers to scalars when you need to distinguish between an unset value and an an automatic zero value.
+Do use pointers to scalars when you need to distinguish between an unset value and an automatic zero value.
 For example, `PodSpec.TerminationGracePeriodSeconds` is defined as `*int64` the go type definition.
 A zero value means 0 seconds, and a nil value asks the system to pick a default.